Commercial Cookery

 • Likely Job Outcome

-Certificate III: Commercial cook in restaurants, hotels, clubs, pubs, cafés and cafeterias.
+Certificate III: Commercial cook in restaurants, hotels, clubs, pubs, cafés and coffee shops.

-Diploma: Restaurant manager, banquet or function manager, kitchen manager, motel manager, unit manager (catering operations), sales and marketing assistant, human resources assistant.
+Diploma: Restaurant manager, banquet or function manager, kitchen manager, motel manager, unit manager (catering operations), sales and marketing assistant, human resources assistant, Chef de cuisine, Chef de partie and Sous Chef.

 Advanced Diploma: This qualification provides a pathway to work in any sector of the hospitality industry as a senior manager in large organisation or small business owner or manager.
 Possible job titles include: